Feedback and Open-Loop Nash Equilibria for LQ Infinite-Horizon Discrete-Time Dynamic Games: F-NE for infinite-horizon dynamic games

-\textbf{Proof:} Consider first the sufficient implication.
-Suppose that player 2 adheres to the strategy $u_2 = u^F_2(x)$ and let $A_{cl,2} = A + B_2K_2$ with $K_2$ defined in \eqref{eq:ACE}, \eqref{eq:K_M}.
-Then, with the action of player 2 fixed, the best response of player~1 constitutes a (single-player) optimal control problem described by the dynamics $x(k+1) = (A+B_2 K_2)x(k) + B_1 u_1(k)$ and the cost functional \eqref{eq:cost_J_i} with $i = 1$.
-The solution of the optimal control problem is given by
+where invertibility of the matrix $(R_1 + B_1^{\top} P_1 B_1)$ is ensured by positive definiteness of $R_1$ and positive semi-definiteness of $P_1$.
+Then, with the action of player 2 fixed, the computation of the best response of player~1 constitutes a (single-player) optimal control problem described by the dynamics $x(k+1) = (A+B_2 K_2)x(k) + B_1 u_1(k)$ and the cost functional \eqref{eq:cost_J_i} with $i = 1$.
+By replacing \eqref{eq:K1_explicit} into \eqref{eq:ARE_1}, and suitably arranging the terms, it follows that the discrete-time ARE (see, e.g., \cite{kuvcera1972discrete})